JoseRoca/WinFBX2/docs/String Management/CRegExp Class.md

 ```
 DIM pRegExp AS CRegExp
-DIM cbsText AS CBSTR = "This is a test testx string"
+DIM dwsText AS DWSTRING = "This is a test testx string"
 pRegExp.Pattern = "test"
 pRegExp.IgnoreCase = FALSE
 pRegExp.Global = TRUE
-IF pRegExp.Execute(cbsText) THEN
+IF pRegExp.Execute(dwsText) THEN
    FOR i AS LONG = 0 TO pRegExp.MatchesCount
       PRINT pRegExp.MatchValue(i)
    NEXT